guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Python based operation

-Use the `main` attribute to specify the main Python module for an operation.
+Use the `main` attribute to specify the main Python module for an
+operation:

 ``` yaml
 train:
   main: mnist_train
 ```

-Use standard Python dot notation to reference a module within a package.
+Use standard Python dot notation to reference a module within a package:

 ``` yaml
 train: